Marlboro Township, New Jersey: Historic sites

 Marlboro Township has a number of historically significant sites.
 These were identified by the Marlboro Township Historic Commission, Monmouth County Historical Association, Monmouth County Park System and other entities.
 The township of Marlboro has erected signs in front of some of the historically significant buildings to explain their historical significant status.
 Multiple signs can be seen along Main Street and on some other streets in the town center area.

 The Marlboro Township Historic Commission was set up to assist in preserving and publicizing the township's history.
-It recommends programs and policies to the Mayor and the Township Council on issues of historic significance.
+It recommends programs and policies to the mayor and the township council on issues of historic significance.
 It provides homeowners with information on historic preservation and renovation.
 The commission also maintains signs in Marlboro Township of some of the historically significant locations.
-The Historic Commission is composed of nine members, appointed by the Mayor for three year terms, who volunteer their time without receiving any compensation.
+The Historic Commission is comprised of nine members, appointed by the mayor for three year terms, who volunteer their time without receiving any compensation.

 Geography

 According to the United States Census Bureau, the township had a total area of 30.45 square miles (78.85 km2), including 30.34 square miles (78.58 km2) of land and 0.11 square miles (0.27 km2) of water (0.34%).
 The New Jersey Geological Survey map suggests the land is mostly made up of cretaceous soil consisting of sand, silt and clay.

-Morganville (2010 Census population of 5,040) and Robertsville (2010 population of 11,297) are census-designated places and unincorporated communities located within Marlboro Township.
+Morganville (2020 Census population of 6,203) and Robertsville (11,399) are census-designated places and unincorporated communities located within Marlboro Township.
 Other unincorporated communities, localities and place names located partially or completely within the township include Beacon Hill, Bradevelt, Claytons Corner, Henningers Mills, Herberts Corner, Hillsdale, Marlboro (also known as Marlboro Village), Monmouth Heights, Montrose, Mount Pleasant, Pleasant Valley, Smocks Corner, Spring Valley and Wickatunk.

 The township borders Aberdeen Township, Colts Neck Township, Freehold Township, Holmdel Township, Manalapan Township and Matawan in Monmouth County; and Old Bridge Township in Middlesex County.